WarpWing/Reaper/README.md

 # Reaper
-An API system service assists with daily system operations
+A system service that assists with daily system operations